gareth-39/The-Big-Quiz/README.md

 # Requirements
 - Corresponds to all screen sizes and devices.
 - Accessible and user friendly quiz.
-- Keeps the user engaged throughout their experience, which includes the functions of the progress bar, score counter, end score total, and then attaches each name to the leaderboard.
+- Keeps the user engaged throughout their experience.
+This includes the functions of the progress bar, score counter, end score total, and then attaches each name to the leaderboard.
 - User friendly and clear navigation methods.